 - Add the yoghurt and whisk in well

 - Add the self raising flour, cocoa powder and baking powder.
-Whisk in until you can't see any flour anymore
+Whisk in gently until you can't see any flour anymore

 - Pour half of the chocolate cake batter into the tin, then add the cheesecake filling without letting it touch the sides of the tin